-Peer-to-Peer Network is an invite-only forum for Indiana manufacturers and logistics companies to share knowledge and best practices about the advanced technology they have utilized or are considering.
-Our hope is that when stakeholders learn about technology among engaged and informed peers, it will drive greater adoption of these technologies.
+Our Peer-to-Peer Network is an invite-only forum for Indiana manufacturing and logistics companies to share knowledge and best practices about the advanced technology they have utilized or are considering.

-We assemble a vetted peer network (i.e., no sales or business development interests) and host each 90-minute session.
-Sessions usually consist of one or two companies presenting about how they are using an Industry 4.0 technology, followed by a group discussion where peers can share experiences, thoughts, questions, successes, and challenges.
+Conexus Indiana assembles a vetted peer network (i.e., no sales or business development interests) and hosts a 60-90 minute session.
+One or more companies present on an Industry 4.0 technology topic, followed by a group discussion, where peers can share their experience and ask questions.

 AR/VR/MR In Manufacturing

 Conexus Indiana hosted a Peer-to-Peer Network Forum to explore emerging use cases in manufacturing and logistics for augmented-, mixed-, and virtual reality.
 Samtec and Rolls-Royce provided insights into their journeys with these technologies, sharing specific examples in electrical connector manufacturing and aerospace and defense.